Wetsao/LBAW/docs/EBD.md

 Transaction         | TRAN01
 ---                 | ---
 **Description**     | Addition of a generic project coordinator **Justification**   | In order to maintain consistency, it's necessary to use a transaction to ensure that all the code executes without errors.
 If an error occurs, a ROLLBACK is issued.
-The isolation level is Repeatable Read, because, otherwise, an update of users_id could happen, due to an insert in the table project_member committed by a concurrent transaction, and as a result, inconsistent data would be stored.
+The isolation level is Repeatable Read, because, otherwise, an update of users_id could happen, due to an insert in the table project_coordinator committed by a concurrent transaction, and as a result, inconsistent data would be stored.
 **Isolation Level** | REPEATABLE READ
 **SQL Code**        |
 ```sql